-- Two boxes of movie candy ($2)
+- One box of movie candy ($1)

-- Two liter of soda ($1)
+- Two-liter bottle of soda ($1.50)

 (Disclaimer: This one cheats just a little, so to cover the tax, raid that compartment in your car where you throw loose change.)

-5) Take a Hike
+5. Take a hike.

-Some days the weather is so perfect you can nearly hear nature begging you to go out and enjoy it.
+Some days, the weather is so perfect you can nearly hear nature begging you to go out and enjoy it.
 We get busy and forget how much good some simple fresh air and outdoor exercise can do for us.

 Search online for nearby hiking opportunities.
 The internet is a perfect place to figure out the hike’s location, difficulty and length.
-And a hike can cost you nothing, unless you want to buy some snacks or need a leak-proof water bottle (which is a great investment anyway!).
+And a hike can cost you nothing, unless you want to buy some snacks or need a leakproof water bottle (which is a great investment anyway!).

 Ways to Reward Yourself for $10

-- Cooks: Buy that $10 kitchen gadget you’ve been eyeing—the one you don’t need every day, but you really want anyway.
+- Cooks: Buy that $10 kitchen gadget you’ve been eyeing—the one you don’t need every day but you really want anyway.

 - Everyone: You get the idea!
 Be creative when you’re hunting down that little something extra to enjoy.

 Has your entire family been working on these financial goals with you?
 You all should celebrate.
-If you have a tent and plenty of blankets, you could have a backyard campout.
-Hotdogs, buns, and chips aren’t too expensive, and if you hit the sales right, s’mores won’t bust your budget either.
+If you have a tent and plenty of blankets, you could have a backyard camp-out.
+Hotdogs, buns and chips aren’t too expensive, and if you hit the sales right, s’mores won’t bust your budget either.

 If you don’t have a tent or don’t feel like sleeping outdoors, you can always pile up in the living room.
 Remember to tell the kids how proud you are of everyone’s efforts to be smart with money.

-Making and sticking to a budget isn’t always easy.
+Hey—making and sticking to a budget isn’t always easy.
 If your motivation to keep on keeping on falls by the wayside, it’s time to reward your awesome efforts.
 Introverts and extroverts, the competitive and the calm—anyone can enjoy a reward without wrecking all that good budgeting work.